 In the final of our ten-part series about the physical components of fitness, we look at one of the most important of all – accuracy.
-Whether you throw darts, hit a ball, tee-off, or shoot a gun, accuracy is what keeps us on target and on track.
+Whether you throw darts, hit a ball, tee-off, or shoot a gun, accuracy and being accurate is what keeps us on target and on track.
 Some call it wizardry, others mastery – whatever your take, we can all think of a skilful athlete that delivers with controlled movement and accuracy; Pele, Beckham, Radcliffe, Bolt, Bristow, Woods, Holmes, Lewis, Murray.

 To bring all our chapters in this series together, we look at how accuracy is the final piece of the puzzle.